industrial-edge/anomaly-detection-getting-started/README.md

-# Anomayl Detection getting started tutorial
+# Anomaly Detection getting started tutorial

 This example shows how to use the Industrial Edge app "Anomaly Detection" to analyze your automation process.
 During this tutorial you will go through every single setup step to train a machine learning model on time series input data.